 On the Specific Carbohydrate Diet and Gut and Psychology Syndrome diet bananas must be all yellow with lots of brown spots before using.
 This ensures that they have converted the vast majority of their starch into simple sugars.
-Starch is not allowed on GAPS or SCD because it travels to lower in the GI tract, feeding the pathogenic bacteria that we are trying to starve out.
-Simple sugars are absorbed quickly and do not give the pathogens a chance to feed.
+Starch is not allowed on GAPS or SCD because it travels to lower in the GI tract, which feeds the pathogenic bacteria that we are trying to starve out.
+Simple sugars absorb quickly and do not give the pathogens a chance to feed.

 It took me a while to get the hang of using bananas on GAPS.
 I’d buy one bunch at a time, and they seemed to take forever to ripen and then we’d use them all up in a day.
 I finally figured out a banana system that works for our family.